pcesarperez/Modding-never-changes/Modding never changes.md

 3. Next window contains the customization options for the mod.
 I checked "Custom icons", "Clean Pipboy Screen" and green markers.
 Click on _Finish_.
 ![NMM Better High Detail Map and Icons customization options](Images/NMM%20Better%20High%20Detail%20Map%20and%20Icons%20customization%20options.png)
 4. Answer _Yes to all_ when asked to overwrite files.
+5. We need to change a value in the file `FalloutPrefs.ini`, located in the folder `[%USERPROFILE%\Documents\My Games\Fallout3]`, in order to get rid of the green tint that pervades the whole screen.
+Open that file and change the value in the item `uPipboyColor` (near the bottom) from 452952319 to 2930678016.
 5. Launch the game, fire up your Pip-Boy and compare.

 Before: